Astro Integration

 Improving Build Performance with Batch Requests

 By default, the plugin will fetch markup & comments for a page individually.
 This is a great approach for if you’re dynamically rendering pages, but statically generated sites could see a slight bump in build times.
-To help mitigate this, set up the JamComments in your Astro configuration file after importing it from @jam-comments/astro/config

 .
 You’ll need to explicitly pass in the environment variables you’ve already saved.